DevExpress/devextreme-documentation/concepts/55 Vue Components/05 Add DevExtreme to a Vue Application/64 Create a Custom Bundle.md

 To create a custom bundle, follow the steps below:

 1. Create a `main.js` file with re-exports of DevExtreme components that you want to include in the bundle.
+If you use nested configuration components, we recommend to utilize import aliases.

         <!-- tab: main.js -->
         export { DxButton } from "devextreme-vue/button";
+        export {
+            DxDataGrid,
+            DxColumn as DxGridColumn
-        export { DxDataGrid } from "devextreme-vue/data-grid";
+        } from "devextreme-vue/data-grid";

 2. Create a separate [Vite configuration](https://vitejs.dev/guide/build.html#library-mode) `vite.config.devextreme.bundle.js` file.